 ~ The term pele is thought to derive from the Latin palus, meaning

 a stake, and harks back to the time when the earliest towers were surrounded by a wooden palisade ~

 Arnside Tower looking north

-An early 20th century postcard of Arnside Tower Compare the ruins with the photograph at the bottom of the page taken in 2014 from closer in but substantially the similar angle.
+An early 20th century postcard of Arnside Tower.
+Compare the ruins with the photograph at the bottom of this page taken in 2014 from closer in but a similar angle.